-To add fuel to the initial fire, the US Government got on the bandwagon and commissioned the controversial CPSC study which in January 1999 concluded that more than 7,000 head injuries on the slopes each year in the USA could be prevented or reduced in severity by the use of a helmet.
+Some of the initial work looking at the potential for helmets to attenuate head injuries had flaws in its methodology.
+For example, the US Government commissioned CPSC study in 1999 rather controversially concluded that more than 7,000 head injuries every year on the slopes in the USA could be prevented or reduced in severity by the use of a helmet.
+You can access this report as a pdf by clicking here

 The latest information and data on helmets from the National Ski Areas Association of America can be accessed by clicking here.